Stress Urinary Incontinence: Having Pubovaginal Sling Surgery

 The weeks before surgery

-• Tell your provider about aspirin and other medicines, vitamins, or herbs you take.
+Tell your provider about all prescription and over-the-counter medicines, vitamins, supplements, or herbs you take.
 Ask if you should stop taking them before surgery.

 The night before surgery